sunnuntai 21. toukokuuta 2017

 Unfolding my editing process at a book launch party.
 All photos by Esa Karjalainen unless otherwise stated.

-My projects for them have included quite a few manuscript evaluations and also literary translations into English, e.g. for FILI who promotes the publication of Finnish literature in translation around the world.
-However, these more extensive ones have been my pride and joy – and they all called for celebration!
+My projects have included quite a few manuscript evaluations and also literary translations into English, e.g. for FILI ("Finnish Literature Exchange supports and promotes the publication of Finnish literature in translation around the world").
+However, these more extensive ones have been my pride and joy – and all worthy of celebration!

 Toasting the first Finnish novel I’ve ever edited; on many a level a very different process compared to editing translated literature.